 Tartan-Artibeus-1 is a novel pocketqube form factor nanosatellite that operates with no batteries.
 Its power system uses capacitive energy storage and solar panels to run all of its main onboard systems, which include command and control, communications, power management, and software experiments.
 Our mission is to show the viability of batteryless pocketqube nanosatellites.

-we have open-sourced all of our software, hardware and mechanical design files
+We have open-sourced our initial software, hardware and mechanical design

 This project is the work of a team of Ph.D. students at CMU ECE in the Abstract research lab led by Brandon Lucia.

 Learn more about our work on computational space systems .